mad-hin/Learning_System/README.md

 ## Abstract

 This "Learning_System" planned to be my School-based Assessment (SBA) for HKDSE ICT.
 However, due to COVID-19, the HKEAA canceled SBA in the year 2021 DSE.
-Therefore this system had **not** finished developing, and I will **not** develop it anymore.
+Therefore this system had **NOT** finished developing, and I will **NOT** develop it anymore.

 ## Prerequisites